 Within the other zoning districts as shown on the zoning map, there is hereby established an overlay Historic Preservation Area classification and regulations.
-The Historic Preservation Area and the landmark and landmark site classification and regulations, as follows, shall be in addition to the zoning classification and regulations in effect on the date of the Historic Preservation Area or landmark and landmark site designation, or as such zoning classification as may be from time to time amended.
+The Historic Preservation Area and regulations, as follows, shall be in addition to the zoning classification and regulations in effect on the date of the Historic Preservation Area or landmark and landmark site designation, or as such zoning classification as may be from time to time amended.